sendgrid/sendgrid-php/README.md

 ## Usage

-To begin using this library, initialize the SendGrid object with your SendGrid credentials OR a SendGrid [API Key](https://sendgrid.com/docs/User_Guide/Account/api_keys.html).
+To begin using this library, initialize the SendGrid object with your SendGrid credentials OR a SendGrid [API Key](https://sendgrid.com/docs/Classroom/Send/api_keys.html).
 API Key is the preferred method.
-API Keys are in beta.
-To configure API keys, visit https://sendgrid.com/beta/settings/api_key.
+To configure API keys, visit https://app.sendgrid.com/settings/api_keys.

 ```php
 $sendgrid = new SendGrid('username', 'password');